Cultured Guru Logo

 Honey Mustard Pickles Fermentation Timeline

-We tracked these honey mustard pickles throughout the fermentation process.
-If you follow our recipe and directions, your timeline for fermentation should approximately match ours.
-This timeline was measured at approximately 72-78 degrees F. The process will be slower in colder conditions and faster in warmer conditions.
+As always, I tracked these pickles through the whole fermentation process, so I can tell you all about the sensory cues to watch for as they ferment!
+This timeline is for pickles fermented at 72-78 degrees F. The process will be slower in colder conditions and faster in warmer conditions.

-7 – 12 days: Bubbles in the brine will decrease as the ferment leaves stage two and enters stage three.
-The pickles will still be very cloudy from the mustard and have a pleasantly sour smell.
-Lactobacillus species are most abundant during this time.
+7 – 12 days: Bubbles in the brine will decrease as the ferment leaves stage two and enters stage three of fermentation.
+The brine will be quite cloudy and start to develop a pleasantly sour smell.
+You’ll probably start to see sediment at the bottom of the jar, and the bubbles will stop completely.
+Lactobacillus species are most abundant.

-12 – 14 days: Lactobacillus makes up the majority or all of the microbial population.
-They produce copious amounts of lactic acid, and make the fermented cucumbers smell even more pleasantly sour.
-This is the time at which the cucumbers become fully preserved.
-At this time, you can smell and taste test!
-Normally in pickles, the cloudiness settles in the bottom as sediment.
-However, here, the mustard will keep the brine cloudy.
+12 – 14 days: Lactobacillus makes up the majority or all of the microbial population now.
+They produce copious amounts of lactic acid, making the pickles smell even more pleasantly sour.
+At this time, you can smell, taste, and refrigerate!
+The pickles should have a pH of 4 or below.
+They are now super probiotic and well preserved.

 A fermentation weight is being lowered into a jar of honey mustard pickles.